-Have been diagnosed with a Keratoconus Eye Condition.
+Have you been diagnosed with a keratoconus eye condition?
 There are many treatment options that can relieve the symptoms you and your doctor can discuss.
-Typically in the early stages glasses are worn to help improve the patients vision.
-However as a the disease worsens the use of glasses to correct vision isn’t enough.
-At that stage it is usually recommended use of special contact lenses.
+Typically in the early stages, glasses are worn to help improve the patient’s vision.
+However, as keratoconus worsens the use of glasses to correct vision isn’t enough.
+At that stage, it is usually recommended to use special contact lenses.

-The special contact lenses will help smooth out the cornea so vision can improve.
-This is done when the tear fluid fills gaps that a Keratoconus Eye Condition causes, between the cornea and the lens.
-If the lenses are not properly removed and replaced.
-They can create more damage to the cornea and hinder the vision more.
-Once contact lens become uncomfortable for patients.
-Many opt for corneal implants (INTACS) surgery or insertable contact lenses surgery.
+Special contact lenses help smooth out the cornea and improve vision by allowing tear fluid to fill the gaps caused by keratoconus between the cornea and the lens.
+If the lenses are not properly removed and replaced, they can create more damage to the cornea and further hinder vision.
+Once contact lenses become uncomfortable for patients, many opt for corneal implants (INTACS) surgery or insertable contact lens surgery.

-Many patients prefer the insertable contact lens and they require less care and are easier to maintain.
-There is a new procedure C3-R (Corneal Collagen Crosslinking) which involves one at a time application of a special solution to the eye.
-Supervised by an eye doctor, it’s showing promise on stopping the progression of the disease.
+Many patients prefer the insertable contact lens as they require less care and are easier to maintain.
+Corneal collagen crosslinking, also known as Holcomb C3-R, is a new procedure where a special solution is applied to the eye.
+Holcomb C3-R shows strong promise in stopping the progression of keratoconus.
 Many patients are apt to have this treatment to avoid the need for surgery and stop the loss of vision.

 Have you been suffering from chronic Dry Eye?
 Maybe you spend a lot of time behind a computer at work, school, or even at home.
 If your dry eyes have been causing a problem, you’re probably wondering how you can treat them on your own.
 In some cases you can get temporary relief from Dry Eye symptoms over the counter, but in other cases a prescribed drop or procedure maybe needed.